scikit-hep/boost-histogram/docs/usage/comparison.rst

 Changes
 ^^^^^^^

+Naming
+   The bindings follow modern Python conventions, with CamelCase for classes, etc. The Boost.Histogram library follows Boost conventions.

 Serialization
-   The Python bindings use a pickle based binary serialization, so cannot read files saved in C++ using Boost.Serialize.
+   The Python bindings use a pickle-based binary serialization, so cannot read files saved in C++ using Boost.Serialize.

 Properties
-   Many methods in C++ are properties in Python.
-In ``cpp`` mode, most of these remain methods, except for ``.metadata``, which needs to be a property to allow it to be set.
+   Many methods in C++ are properties in Python. ``.axis(i)`` is replaced with ``.axes[i]``.

+Indexing
+  The Python bindings use standard Python indexing for selection and setting.
+  You can recover the functionality of ``.at(i)`` at endpoints with ``bh.tag.at(i)``.

+Renames
+  The ``.rank()`` method is replaced by the ``.ndim`` property to match the common NumPy spelling.

 Additions
 ^^^^^^^^^

 Unified Histogram Indexing
    The Python bindings support UHI, a proposal to unify and simplify histogram indexing in Python.

-Currently, this is disabled in ``cpp`` mode.
+Custom transforms
+   Custom transforms are possible using Numba or a C pointer.
+In Boost.Histogram, you can use templating to make arbitrary transforms, so a run time transform is not as necessary (but may be added).

-Numpy compatibility
+NumPy compatibility
-   The Python bindings do several things to simplify Numpy compatibility.
+   The Python bindings do several things to simplify NumPy compatibility.